cloudfoundry/docs-bosh/content/nats-ca-rotation.md

 To recreate the deployed VMs, please check the output of `bosh recreate -h` for options.

+!!! note
+    You may want to disable health monitor on the Director VM, which will trigger `scan-and-fix` tasks that acquire a lock on the deployment VMs.
+    You can do so by running `monit stop health_monitor` inside the Director VM.
+You should re-enable health monitor after all deployment VMs have been recreated.

 ### Step 3: Update the director, health monitor, and NATS server jobs, to remove references for the old NATS CA and certificates signed by it.

 ```shell